 - It is what most, if not all, brokerages use.

-If you ever wondered why the calculations for average price appears different from what you expected, the following example might help you better understand how Weighted Average works.
+There’s a good chance it isn’t wrong, just different from how you think it is calculated.
+The following example might help you better understand how Weighted Average works.

 |Action||Quantity||Transacted Price||Total Cost||Total Shares||Average Price|